-On the eve of the launch of our new and improved Online EFT for Weight Management Course, I am reflecting on my journey into the Emotional Freedom Techniques.
+On the eve of the launch of our new and improved Online EFT for Weight Management Program, I am reflecting on my journey into the Emotional Freedom Techniques.
 For those of you who haven’t heard of it, Emotional Freedom Techniques, often shortened to “EFT”, and also simply called “tapping” is a unique process of combining focusing statements about a problem with tapping on acupressure points to help the problem clear away*.

 That’s a bit weird, isn’t it?

 As a specialist weight management psychologist, let me tell you about my journey into tapping, and how I am now convinced it is “a missing piece within the missing piece”…

 EFT has is not actually a new therapy, and people have been telling me for years I “needed to get into it”.
 My polite response was “at Weight Management Psychology, we base our work around evidence-based therapies, and, while it may be very helpful, we can’t ethically do it if research doesn’t show that it works in my area of work (insert evidence-based practice spiel here)”.
 In my mind I was thinking “What a freaky therapy, that won’t work, even if my clients were willing to give it a try”.
 At that time, I was aware of evidence showing tapping helped with a range of issues, including trauma, stress, anxiety, and depression, but not with food or weight issues, so I was safe behind my scientific rationale…but then something happened…